itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

     <img src="./images/image052.png" />

 2. Now, let’s create a new layer containing *only the voyages between 1676 and 1805*.
 One you have the voyages selected, **right-click** on `Voyage Departure Ports` ➡️ "Data" ➡️ "Export Features."
-This is the “Save As” of spatial data: we are saving the selected points as a new feature class and layer in the map.
+This is the “Save As" of spatial data: we are saving the selected points as a new feature class and layer in the map.

 3. You want to give the new layer (and resulting feature class) a smart name and make sure it’s saving in the right place.
 Click in the **output feature class field**.
 It will expand to show you the full *path* to where it’s being saved.
 It will default into *this project's geodatabase* (`TransAtlanticSlaveTrade.gdb`), which is why it was important to save the project in a smart place when you started.
 Change the last part of the path to give it a better name, such as `VoyageDeparturePorts_1676_1805`.
 Press **OK**.